Flashky/learn-unity/Coroutines.md

 ### Wait on another coroutine to finish

-This will allow us start coroutines from within coroutines:
+This will allow us start coroutines from within coroutines.
+The main coroutine will wait for the secondary coroutine to finish before continuing:

 ```C#
 yield return StartCoroutine(MyOtherCoroutine());